khalid-hussain/shaheen/chap1.md

 The armor-clad rider replied, "The purity of a soldier's intentions can only be judged in the battlefield and if fate would join your leader and I on the same front then the boiling blood from my wounds would testify to the purity of my intentions.
-Go and inform your leader that if he doubts Moosa's intentions then let him lay siege on any city of Castile.
+Go and inform your leader that if he doubts Musa's intentions then let him lay siege on any city of Castile.
 I, along with fifty of these soldiers would support him under the shade of the swords and raining arrows."

 On the other side the youth listened attentively to his speaker and without uttering a word, moved forward a few steps, wading his horse in the river.
-He moved close to the armor-clad rider, dismounted his horse, held out his hand and said, "If you are indeed Moosa, then, without asking you another question, I put forward my hand of friendship."
+He moved close to the armor-clad rider, dismounted his horse, held out his hand and said, "If you are indeed Musa, then, without asking you another question, I put forward my hand of friendship."

-While shaking the youth's hand, Moosa said, "So, are you Badr bin Mughira?
+While shaking the youth's hand, Musa said, "So, are you Badr bin Mughira?
 I am amazed that..."

 Badr bin Mughira interrupted him and said, "So, you are amazed as to why we didn't recognize each other at first sight."

-Moosa said, "This is exactly what I wanted to say.
+Musa said, "This is exactly what I wanted to say.
 I expected you to be much older but I think you're in the right age to be called a falcon.
 Now, if you could forget the past grievances you have towards the royalty of Andalus, then, I would introduce you to whom I consider to be the last arrow in the quiver of